 - Research-heavy / litigation: LegesGPT, Lexis+ AI, or CoCounsel.
 For a side-by-side comparison of dedicated research platforms, see our guide to the best legal research tools for lawyers.

 - Transactional / contracts: Spellbook (Word) or LegesGPT (browser).
+Corporate and in-house teams can compare picks in our roundup of AI tools for corporate lawyers.

 - Personal injury exclusively: EvenUp.